 [Bloggaramians: Blogarama renders the links in my columns useless.
-Please click on View original (above↑) to solve the problem/access lotsa columns.]
+Please click on View Original to solve the problem and access lotsa columns.]

 Dear (eventual) Grandstickies & Great-Grandstickies,

 What follows is an expanded version of something I wrote for a failed feature featured for a minute on my website called Random Randomnesses.

 I'll betcha a bottle-a-pop that even if you're reading this 50 years or more from the time it was written -- assuming, as always, that our Republic hasn't devolved into a collection of warlord-led nation states continuously at war with each other -- that we will still be arguing about (and be litigating) who is discriminating against whom.

 Life on Earth is not necessarily fair; you may have noticed.

 It's the nature of H. sapiens to feel slighted, and if possible to seek justice, when they perceive they've been treated unfairly by a fellow member of the species.
 Without recourse to justice, via formal rules or the universally acknowledged common law of callowyutes, the playground's not fun and the kids stay home.